IRS "Get My Payment" site leaves some people confused and frustrated

 "I need it for bills.
 I've got to pay for my house, insurance, food and my mom now because she doesn't have any money," Brooks said.

-He said he hasn't been able to file for unemployment because the Texas unemployment website asks workers to call its office and the phones have been constantly busy.
+He hasn't been able to file for unemployment because his state's website asks workers to call its office and the phones have been constantly busy.
 To make ends meet in the short term, Brooks plans to dip into savings he'd put away for when he starts school at the University of Houston this fall.

-For some people, ensuring they'd gotten their stimulus money didn't end with confusing messages from "Get My Payment."
-Customers also reported problems accessing their banks online, including Bank of America, Citigroup, JPMorgan Chase and other financial institutions. according to Downdetector.com.
+For some people, ensuring they'd gotten their stimulus money didn't end with confusing messages from "Get My Payment" site.
+Customers also reported problems accessing their banks online, including Bank of America, Citigroup, JPMorgan Chase and other financial institutions, according to Downdetector.com.
 Online banking services at BB&T and SunTrust also went down Wednesday, the Charlotte Observer reported.